MahmoudSuliman/DataViz_Portfolio_Generator/README.md

 The only prerequisite to use this script would be to rename the input images in the 'items' directory from 1 to 16 based on prefered order.

-The following can be adjusted:
+The following can be adjusted: \n
     1. Color schemes
     2. DPI
     3. Image file format